kdrypr/AntiDoS/README.md

 # About
 AntiDos is a open source PHP class having simply working method to block HTTP flood, DoS _(Denial Of Service)_ attacks.
-It records user's requests and blocks the attacker IP adress using Apache htaccess file by you've specified config.
+It records requests of users and while an attack happens, blocks the attacker's IP address using Apache htaccess file.
+It is customizable using its config file by webmasters.

 #Installation
 1. Upload the files to your web site via FTP _(to a desired location)_: **"AntiDos.php", "AntiDos_config.php", "AntiDos_cron.php"**